 Are there other treatment options?

-The first line of treatment for keratoconus is to stabilize the keratoconus with Corneal Cross-Linking (CXL), then if needed, prescribe either customized contact lenses made specifically for treating keratoconus, or CK.
-Using a variety of prescribed treatments, many patients have experienced restored vision without the need for a corneal transplant.
+The first line of treatment for keratoconus is to stabilize the keratoconus with Corneal Cross-Linking (CXL), then if needed, prescribe either customized contact lenses made specifically for optocal correction og keratoconus, or CK.
+Using a variety of prescribed treatments, many patients have experienced improved quality and quantity of vision without the need for a corneal transplant.

 We have a passion for treating keratoconus.

 Properly and effectively treating keratoconus is a time-consuming process, and thus many doctors are not willing to spend the requisite time.
-Our team of experts stay current on the latest keratoconus management and treatment options and have the expertise, experience and compassion needed to restore your vision.
+Our team of experts stay current on the latest keratoconus management and treatment options and have the expertise, experience and compassion needed to improve the quantitative (visual acuity) and qualitative (glare, ghosting, halos and starbursts) aspects of your vision.